clzhang1547/microsim_R/README.md

 "1_NEW_cleaning_functions.R" : standardize/clean FMLA, ACS, and CPS survey variables

-"2_NEW_impute_functions.R"  : define:
-    KNN1 function written from scratch
-    functions to execute FMLA -> ACS imputation based on nearest neighbor's value functions to impute additional leave taking behavior within the FMLA survey.
-Without such imputation, we only observe leave taking behavior for the most recent leave taken.
-Imputation done in the same manner as original Albelda/Clayton-Matthews (ACM) model; via logit regressions for leave types, and by random draw for leave lengths.
+"2_NEW_impute_functions.R"  : Several imputation functions and subfunctions to clean and impute leave taking behavior and length within the FMLA survey itself, and apply a basic counterfactual leave taking effect in the presence of a leave program.
+FMLA leave taking behavior is then imputed into the ACS.
+To execute FMLA -> ACS imputation, the default method is a nearest neighbor function.
+TODO: build alternative imputation methods to swap nearest neighbor with.

 "3_NEW_post_impute_functions.R" : define policy simulation functions

 "TEST_execution.R" : sample execution of Master policy simulation function

 ## Inputs
-ss15hri_short.csv: sample ACS household-level file
+ss16hri_short.csv: sample ACS household-level file

 ss16pri_short.csv: sample ACS person-level file